otifsolutions/laravel-airtime/README.md

         'destination_currency' => 'AUD'     // currency of transaction receiving channel/user
-        'status' => 'PENDING',      // currenty status of transaction, if made, not made, in the middle, failed, success 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // the transaction number generated on on Request, the scratch number, NULLABLE, filled when request is hit
+        'status' => 'PENDING',      // currenty status of transaction, if made, not made, in the middle, failed, success 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // in case of purchasing pin, this is pin number, NULLABLE, filled when request is hit
     ]);

 $rdHelperObj->sendTopup($rdTransaction);